plfa/plfa.github.io/out/Basics.md

 </pre>

-There is no essential difference between the definition for `test_nextWeekday` here and the definition for `nextWeekday` above, except for the new symbol for equality `≡` and the constructor `refl`.
+There is no essential difference between the definition for `test-nextWeekday` here and the definition for `nextWeekday` above, except for the new symbol for equality `≡` and the constructor `refl`.
 The details of these are not important for now (we'll come back to them in a bit), but essentially `refl` can be read as "The assertion we've made can be proved by observing that both sides of the equality evaluate to the same thing, after some simplification."

-Third, we can ask Agda to *compile* some program involving our definition, This facility is very interesting, since it gives us a way to construct *fully certified* programs.
+Third, we can ask Agda to _compile_ some program involving our definition, This facility is very interesting, since it gives us a way to construct _fully certified_ programs.
 We'll come back to this topic in later chapters.